 The tension of this scene elicits a question that Larry Clark’s body of work demands we answer.
 And, in spite of the Australian office of good taste, the question isn’t, “Is Larry Clark’s work obscene?”

 For all its depictions of children engaging in drug use and kink, Ken Park is really about adults acting badly.
-The grownups smash a skateboard, emotionally abuse and molest their children, use a daughter’s boyfriend as a sex toy, and cheat at Scrabble.
+The grownups smash a skateboard, emotionally abuse and molest their children, use a daughter’s boyfriend just like a sex toy from https://pluglust.com, and cheat at Scrabble.
 So a teenager suffocates himself while he masturbates—on the balance, who cares?
 The kid goes on to stab his grandparents to death in their sleep, yet it is the sex that offends?

 And it most assuredly is.
 Take it from your humble correspondent that watching a boy murder his loving kin in their sleep is somehow easier to bear than watching him jerk off and ejaculate on screen.
 The censoring of Ken Park for its depictions of lurid sex forces us to confront the fact that what we feel is obscene— images that make us cringe and call upon our inner sense of moral indignation—is often not that which is truly, objectively awful.
 One gets the feeling that, in cases of degenerate adults exploiting children, if Clark hinted at the exploitation rather than graphically depicting it, he wouldn’t be labeled obscene.
 Which leaves us asking, “What is obscene?”